Callgent/callgent-docs/solutions/showcase/user-as-a-service/define-user-api.md

 The /applications/```{applicationId}```/reply endpoint supports the POST method for replying to an application.
 The applicationId parameter is required to specify the application for which the reply is being sent.
 The request body includes the status of the application (either accepted or rejected) and any feedback for the applicant.
 The response includes the id of the application, along with the applicant's name, email, resume, the position details, the status of the application, and any feedback.
 :::

 We are not going to implement the service from code.
-Actually we will create a `callgent` to forward all service requests to a human being by email, to execute the logic.
+Actually we will create a `callgent` to forward all the service requests to a human being by email or by a rest api request, to execute the logic.

 :::tip
 The purpose of doing this is to quickly define a service and be able to connect it to other systems via RestAPI.
 The specific execution can be a person instead of a piece of code, which makes the person a part of the system.